Examples of large bead pictures made with PhotoPearls software and mounted with double-sided adhesive sheets.

 Made by students at Fryshusets Gymnasium (Stockholm, Sweden).

-In the year 2009, about a thousand fourth-graders from nearly all U.S. states participated in the creation of the President Obama picture made with beads.
+In the year 2009, about a thousand fourth-graders from nearly all U.S. states participated in creating the President Obama picture made with beads.

 The Big Picture Project was assembled in Westerly, Rhode Island, and shown to the public for the first time at CHA Summer Super Show in Orlando, with the Orange County Mayor Richard T. Crotty present.